Post-traumatic growth: Thriving

 To understand the significance of thriving in the human experience, it is important to understand its role within the context of trauma and its separation from traditional psychology's idea of resilience.
 Implicit in the idea of thriving and resilience both is the presence of adversity.
 O'Leary and Ickovics created a four-part diagram of the spectrum of human response to adversity, the possibilities of which include: succumbing to adversity, surviving with diminished quality of life, resiliency (returning to baseline quality of life), and thriving.
 Thriving includes not only resiliency, but an additional further improvement over the quality of life previous to the adverse event.

-Thriving in positive psychology definitely aims to promote growth beyond survival, but it is important to note that some of the theories surrounding the causes and effects of it are more ambiguous.
+Thriving in positive psychology definitely aims to promote growth beyond survival, but some of the theories surrounding the causes and effects of it are more ambiguous.
 Literature by Carver indicates that the concept of thriving is a difficult one to define objectively.
 He makes the distinction between physical and psychological thriving, implying that while physical thriving has obvious measurable results, psychological thriving does not as much.
 This is the origin of much ambiguity surrounding the concept.
 Carver lists several self-reportable indicators of thriving: greater acceptance of self, change in philosophy, and a change in priorities.
 These are factors that generally lead a person to feel that they have grown, but obviously are difficult to measure quantitatively.

 The dynamic systems approach to thriving attempts to resolve some of the ambiguity in the quantitative definition of thriving, citing thriving as an improvement in adaptability to future trauma based on their model of attractors and attractor basins.
 This approach suggests that reorganization of behaviors is required to make positive adaptive behavior a more significant attractor basin, which is an area the system shows a tendency toward.

 In general, as pointed out by Carver, the idea of thriving seems to be one that is hard to remove from subjective experience.
 However, work done by Meichenbaum to create his Posttraumatic Growth Inventory helps to set forth a more measurable map of thriving.
 The five fields of post-traumatic growth that Meichenbaum outlined include: relating to others, new possibilities, personal strength, spiritual change, and appreciation for life.
 Though literature that addresses "thriving" specifically is sparse, there is much research in the five areas Meichenbaum cites as facilitating thriving, all of which supports the idea that growth after adversity is a viable and significant possibility for human well-being.